linux4sam/egt/CONTRIBUTING.md

 ## Development Tools Packages

+Development of EGT requires a Linux machine.
 There are some extra tools that you can install with your distribution package manager.

 ```sh
 sudo apt install cloc doxygen graphviz clang clang-tidy aspell